cathe1905/Comedy-Selector-App/README.md

-🌟 Comedy Selector App 🎭
+# 🌟 Comedy Selector App 🎭

-Welcome to the Comedy Selector App!
-This project allows users to select between two beloved comedies: The Big Bang Theory and Malcolm in the Middle.
+Welcome to the **Comedy Selector App**!
+This project allows users to select between two beloved comedies: **The Big Bang Theory** and **Malcolm in the Middle**.
 Enjoy a personalized greeting and easy navigation to your favorite show!

-🚀 Features
+## 🚀 Features

-    Personalized Greeting: Enter your name and get a custom welcome message! 😊 Category Selection: Choose between two iconic comedies:
+- **Personalized Greeting**: Enter your name and get a custom welcome message! 😊
+- **Category Selection**: Choose between two iconic comedies:
-        The Big Bang Theory 🧑‍🔬
+  - **The Big Bang Theory** 🧑‍🔬
-        Malcolm in the Middle 👨‍👩‍👦‍👦
+  - **Malcolm in the Middle** 👨‍👩‍👦‍👦
-    Easy Navigation: Seamlessly redirects to the selected comedy page.
+- **Easy Navigation**: Seamlessly redirects to the selected comedy page.

-📂 Project Structure
+## 📂 Project Structure

-    index.html: The main HTML file that contains the user input form and dynamic content. script.js: The JavaScript file responsible for handling user input and redirection.
+- `index.html`: The main HTML file that contains the user input form and dynamic content.
+- `script.js`: The JavaScript file responsible for handling user input and redirection.

-📜 How It Works
+## 📜 How It Works

-    Enter Your Name:
+1. **Enter Your Name**:
-        The app starts with a form where you can input your name.
+   - The app starts with a form where you can input your name.
-        After submission, the form is hidden, and a personalized greeting along with a category selection dropdown is displayed.
+   - After submission, the form is hidden, and a personalized greeting along with a category selection dropdown is displayed.

-    Select a Comedy:
+2. **Select a Comedy**:
-        Choose between "The Big Bang Theory" or "Malcolm in the Middle" from the dropdown menu.
+   - Choose between "The Big Bang Theory" or "Malcolm in the Middle" from the dropdown menu.
-        You will be redirected to the corresponding page based on your choice.
+   - You will be redirected to the corresponding page based on your choice.

-💡 How to Run
+## 💡 How to Run

-    Open index.html in your browser to start the app.
+1. Open `index.html` in your browser to start the app.
-    Enter your name and select a comedy from the dropdown menu to navigate to the selected page.
+2. Enter your name and select a comedy from the dropdown menu to navigate to the selected page.

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-    HTML
+- HTML
-    CSS (for styling, if applicable)
+- CSS (for styling, if applicable)
-    JavaScript
+- JavaScript

-📧 Contact
+## 📧 Contact

 For any questions or suggestions, feel free to reach out!